O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 But it allows them to operate on external chain with external address?
 Just like they would if it was a single wallet, which gives a lot of flexibility and how they interact.

 But that relying on that TSS model is where a lot of that security comes from, as well as having the multiple groups who are observing these events and reaching consensus versus having one trusted party or one trusted verifier.

-### Building?

-There are two ways you can build on Zetachain:

-- Cross chain messaging, which is one of the more progressive ways of bringing interoperability to existing applications, especially if you're trying to drive interoperability among just a few chains.
-- Omni chain smart contracts.

-bytes032: What's the difference between the two and how are Omnichain contracts different to "classic" contracts that everybody is familiar with?

-#### Cross chain messaging

-With cross chain messaging, you have a contract that uses Zetacain AP and you use it to deploy contract(contracts) on to two or more connected chains.
-What you get out of this is you can trigger a cross chain message, send from one chain to another, that allows you to transfer any kind of arbitrary data.
-You can also transfer value, NFT's and whatever you want.
-So it's a very general but incredibly useful tool to connects already existing applications or existing daps.
-So you can augment your single chain dApp to become multi chain.

-#### Omnichain contracts

-It's a contract that you deploy onto Zetachain, instead of deploying it to different chains, you deploy it once.
-It essentially has the superpowers to manage assets on different chains.
-When a user sends tokens on Ethereum to specific address, they also provide some data about which contract to call on Zetachain.
-Then these tokens get essentially transferred to this contract and it can process these tokens.

-So tokens are transferred on Ethereum, but the ZRC20 representation of these tokens is passed on to the contract on Zetachain.
-And this ZRC20 standard is an extension of the ERC 20 which extends it in a way that allows contracts to withdraw tokens.

-So when you're sending ETH on Ethereum, to this address, a contract can swap these tokens on Zetachain to Matic and these meta tokens can be withdrawn on polygon to any address.

-Omni chain smart contracts allow for manipulation of native foreign assets, such as Bitcoin, through a single chain Ethereum compatible platform.

-Omni chain smart contracts allow for native assets to be orchestrated as if they were on one chain from many chains, including Bitcoin.

 #### Conclusion